cosmos/ibc/docs/ibc/1_IBC_ARCHITECTURE.md

 IBC sits between modules — smart contracts, other state machine components, or otherwise independent pieces of application logic on ledgers — on one side, and underlying consensus protocols, ledgers, and network infrastructure (e.g. TCP/IP), on the other side.

-To modules IBC provides a set of functions much like the functions which might be provided to a module for interacting with another module on the same ledger: sending data packets and receiving data packets on an established connection & channel — in addition to calls to manage the protocol state: opening and closing connections and channels, choosing connection, channel, and packet delivery options.
-Considerable flexibility is provided to ledger developers as to which of these functions to expose to which modules, and how to restrict parameter choices — if at all — the protocol generally assumes the most permissionless setting possible, and implementers can choose to restrict usage according to their application's requirements.
+IBC provides to modules a set of functions much like the functions which might be provided to a module for interacting with another module on the same ledger: sending data packets and receiving data packets on an established connection & channel (primitives for authentication & ordering, see [definitions](./3_IBC_TERMINOLOGY.md)) — in addition to calls to manage the protocol state: opening and closing connections and channels, choosing connection, channel, and packet delivery options, and inspecting connection & channel status.

-Of the underlying consensus protocols and ledgers IBC requires a set of primitive functions and properties as defined in [ICS 2](../../spec/ics-2-consensus-requirements), primarily finality, cheaply-verifiable consensus transcripts, and simple key-value store functionality.
-Of the network infrastructure protocol layer (and physical network layer) IBC requires only eventual data delivery — no authentication, synchrony, or ordering properties are assumed.
+IBC assumes functionalities and properties of the underlying consensus protocols and ledgers as defined in [ICS 2](../../spec/ics-2-consensus-requirements), primarily finality, cheaply-verifiable consensus transcripts, and simple key-value store functionality.
+On the network side, IBC requires only eventual data delivery — no authentication, synchrony, or ordering properties are assumed.

 ### Protocol relations